naves-thiago/spring-mass-sys/README.md

 Vertexes can have initial velocity.
 Springs connect a vertex to a fixed point in the simulation plane.
 Springs also have no mass.
-Spring stiffness can be adjusted per string.
+Spring stiffness can be adjusted per spring.